Easy 15-Minute Chair Exercises For Seniors To Do At Home

 Table of Contents

-For those experiencing lower back discomfort or nerve irritation, adding chair stretches for sciatica can offer targeted relief.
-These gentle, seated stretches help ease pressure on the sciatic nerve, improve spinal alignment, and support smoother movement—all from the comfort of a chair.
+For those with lower back discomfort or nerve irritation, chair stretches for sciatica can provide relief.
+These gentle, seated stretches ease pressure on the sciatic nerve and improve spinal alignment—all from a chair.
+You don’t need expensive equipment; a good chair is all you need to start the workouts at home.

 1. Seated Marching

-A gentle way to warm up, seated marching helps activate the hip flexors and improve blood flow to the legs.
-It can also be paired with simple seated stretching exercises to loosen the body before moving into more focused routines.
+A gentle way to warm up safely, loosen hips, and boost circulation.
+This can also be paired with simple seated stretching exercises to loosen the body before moving into more focused routines.

-- Lift your right knee as if you’re marching, then lower it back down.
+- Step 2: Lift your right knee like you’re marching.

 2. Seated Knee Extensions